zoltantoth0409/liferay-portal/modules/sdk/gradle-plugins-node/README.markdown

 If the [`java`](https://docs.gradle.org/current/userguide/java_plugin.html)
-plugin is applied and the `package.json` file declares a script named `"build"`, then the script is executed before the `classes` task but after the [`processResources`](https://docs.gradle.org/4.0/userguide/java_plugin.html#sec:java_resources) task.
+plugin is applied and the `package.json` file declares a script named `"build"`, the script is executed before the `classes` task but after the [`processResources`](https://docs.gradle.org/4.0/userguide/java_plugin.html#sec:java_resources) task.